tinacms/tina.io/content/guides/tina-cloud/starter/connect-to-tina-cloud.md

 > ℹ️ Changes in edit mode show up on your home page after your site finishes a rebuild.

-🎉 You now have a **fully customable** site that can be fully edited with TinaCMS
+🎉 You now have a **completely customizable** site that can be fully edited with TinaCMS!

-## Adding media *(Optional)*
+## Adding media _(Optional)_

-Currently Tina cloud only supports the [cloudinary media store](https://github.com/tinacms/tinacms/tree/main/packages/next-tinacms-cloudinary) which has already been implemented.
-To add it, first uncomment two lines in your _app.js
+Currently Tina Cloud only supports the <a href="https://github.com/tinacms/tinacms/tree/main/packages/next-tinacms-cloudinary" target="_blank">cloudinary media store</a> which has already been implemented.
+To add it, first uncomment two lines in your `_app.js`

 ```diff
 import "../styles.css";